haleyly80/haleyly80/README.md

 - 👋 Hi, I’m @haleyly80
-- 👀 I’m interested in ... technology.
+- 👀 I’m interested in ...
+Finance.
 - 🌱 I’m currently learning ...
-SAFe Scrum.
+Options trading.
-- 💞️ I’m looking to collaborate on ... efficency with SAFe Scrum
+- 💞️ I’m looking to collaborate on ... efficency with fundemntal analysis
 - 📫 How to reach me ... all socials @haleyly80

 <!---